 • Quit Smoking

-• Limit or avoid use of alcohol and caffeine.
+• Limit or avoid the use of alcohol and caffeine.

 • Get enough rest and sleep.
 Your body needs time to recover from stressful events.